MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 Sample Response Code: 200 (Filter's definition is returned successfully.)

-## Retrieve a Filter's Definition That Contains Inline Custom Expressions, with the Expression in Tree and Tokens Formats
+## Retrieve a filter's definition that contains inline custom expressions, with the expression in tree and tokens formats

 In this workflow sample, you want to get the definition of a filter that contains an inline custom expression, with the expression returned in tree and tokens format.
 The object ID of the filter is `B488A1B711EB330926FF0080EFB57956`.
 The following is a screenshot of what the filter looks like in the Filter editor.